bhartiy/learnsellacious/pages/02.installuninstall/08.updating-sellacious/docs.md

 5. Select the file with the name like `pkg_sellacious_v2.0.0-beta3.zip` (_version can varied_).
 This is the core package of sellncious.
 **Note: It's mandatory that you install the core package of sellacious first(not extended).**

 7. Once the core package of sellacious first, you'll get the msg to Downlaod and Install automatically.
-You can either click on that button to complete the update of sellacious or  click on **stop button** and manully install the extended package of sellacious `pkg_sellacious_extended_v2.0.0-beta3.zip` (_version can varied_).
+Click on **stop button** and manully install the extended package of sellacious `pkg_sellacious_extended_v2.0.0-beta3.zip` (_version can varied_).
 **While updating manually it is reccomended that you click on stop button and install extended package similarly.**

 ![](Screenshot%202020-05-22%20at%205.32.03%20PM.png)